 The “Why” is the next most common format I use.
 It’s a good headline format because it opens a door in the readers mind.
-The headline says why something is important or relevant or secret or effective, but to find out exactly why that is, you have to read the article (walk through the door).
+The headline says why something is important or relevant or secret or effective, but to find out exactly why that is, you have to read the article.

-This is called opening a loop, a very effective psychology.
+This is called opening a loop, a very effective communication technique to trigger an action.
 You create curiosity by opening a loop that the brain has to close, and in order to do so the article must be read.

 New headline writers often make the mistake of closing the loop in the headline, answering the question in the headline before the article is read.
 Be careful you don’t do this.